 As a grant writer and funding strategist, I help organizations connect their evidence of impact with funders' priorities.
 My writing combines analytical precision with clear and compelling storytelling.
 I draw on data, evaluation findings, and human narratives to create proposals that demonstrate accountability, innovation, and community relevance.

 Funders today expect a balance of measurable outcomes and authentic community connection.
-I guide organizations in developing proposals that reflect both—the “proof” and the “purpose.”
+I guide organizations in developing proposals that reflect both — the "proof" and the "purpose."
 I help translate evaluation findings into fundable narratives that show not just what programs do, but why they matter and how they change lives.
+Because when you make data human, funders don't just see numbers — they see the people and communities those numbers represent.

 Integrating Data, Insight, and Capacity